scrollwm/scrollfx/TUTORIAL.md

 navigate your favorite windows.
 See the README and the man page for more details.

+You can create selections from trails, and a new trail for the current selection.
+This also provides memory for selections, and a way to quickly navigate favorite windows.

 ## Working in Full Screen Mode